hta218/shopify-theme-starter/README.md

   npm run theme-watch
   ```

-- The second one run the following command to watch your dev process in `/src` directory and apply change to your theme
+- The second one run the following command to watch your dev process in `/src` directory, compile your code and put them into `/assets`
   ```
   npm run dev
   ```